Charlotte Amalie St Thomas Cruise Port

 Enhanced Cultural Experiences

 Efforts are underway to enhance the cultural experiences available to visitors, showcasing the island's rich history and diverse heritage.
-Museums, historical sites, and cultural centers are being renovated and expanded, offering more engaging and interactive exhibits.
+Plus, museums, historical sites, and cultural centers are being renovated and expanded, offering more engaging and interactive exhibits.
 Local artists and artisans are gaining greater visibility, with opportunities to showcase their work and share their stories.
 Cultural festivals and events are being promoted to celebrate the island's unique traditions and customs.
 These enhancements provide visitors with a deeper understanding and appreciation of Charlotte Amalie's cultural identity.

 Infrastructure Upgrades